 Minister to Prepare Fair Allocation Plan

+NTD: Please disregard instructions related to this part – need to address further

 Minister to prepare plan

-8. (1) In order to fairly measure and allocate amounts described in section 8.0.1 for a reference period among specified consumers for the purposes of this Act, the Minister shall prepare and provide to the Lieutenant Governor in Council a written plan entitled the Fair Allocation Plan.
+8. (1) In order to fairly measure and allocate the clean energy costs and clean energy benefits in respect of each reference period occurring from a determination time to the program-end date, and among the specified consumers of each particular reference period, the Minister shall prepare and provide to the Lieutenant Governor in Council a written plan entitled the Fair Allocation Plan.

 Amendments to the plan